 Visit China’s Tea Gardens

-Click on the links below (or on the left) to see what you can expect in a day-by-day itinerary for each tour.
+Click on the links below (or on the left) to see what you can expect in a day-by-day itinerary.

 The first half of this page contains general information about the tours, and the second half has some steps to follow to prepare for your trip.
 If you have any questions or would like to sign up for a tour, please contact us.